originator1/Tech_Blog/README.md

 ## Description
   Tech blog application where you can create an account, login, and access posts created by others and comment on each post!
-You can also create your own posts if you wish to!
+You can also create your own posts and delete them if you wish to!
 ## User Guide
 <!-- Deployed Link -->
 Here you will find a step by step guide on how to navigate through the Tech-Blog application.